 - Provides access to the last URL opened using the "Open Location" option in the File menu.

-- Provides routines to access files.
-Read, write, rename, create directories, ...
+- Allows routines to access files.
+To which can be read, write, rename, create directories,etc.

 - Provides access to low-level hardware and OS performance measurement tools.

-- Provides an easy way to get the correct plural forms for the current locale, as well as ways to localize to a specific plural rule.
+- Supplies an easy way to get the correct plural forms for the current locale, as well as ways to localize to a specific plural rule.

-- Provides an easy way to present non-modal notifications to users.
+- Gives an easy way to present non-modal notifications to users.

 - Implements the Promises/A+ proposal as known in April 2013.